Stead08/edge-cms/packages/core/README.md

 # @edge-cms/core

-このパッケージは、Edge CMSのコア機能を提供するライブラリです。
+This package provides the core functionality for Edge CMS.

-## 概要
+## Overview

-@edge-cms/coreは、エッジコンピューティング環境で動作するコンテンツ管理システム（CMS）の中核となるコンポーネントを提供します。Honoフレームワークを基盤とし、高速で効率的なAPIを実現します。
+@edge-cms/core offers essential components for a content management system (CMS) designed to operate in edge computing environments.
+Built on the Hono framework, it delivers a fast and efficient API.

-## 主な特徴
+## Key Features

-- Honoフレームワークを使用した軽量で高速なAPI
-- Zodを用いたバリデーション
+- Lightweight and fast API using the Hono framework
-- エッジ環境に最適化されたパフォーマンス
+- Validation using Zod
+- Performance optimized for edge environments

-## 構成
+## Structure

-このパッケージは以下のような構成になっています：
+This package is structured as follows:

-- `src/`: ソースコードディレクトリ
+- `src/`: Source code directory
-  - `index.ts`: メインのエントリーポイント
+  - `index.ts`: Main entry point
-  - その他の機能モジュール
+  - Other functional modules

-## 依存関係
+## Dependencies

-主な依存関係は以下の通りです：
+Main dependencies include:

 - `hono`: ^4.5.5
 - `@hono/zod-validator`: ^0.2.2
 - `zod`: ^3.23.8

-## 使用方法

-このパッケージは他のアプリケーション（例：`apps/sandbox`）から参照され、Edge CMS機能の中核として機能します。

-詳細な使用方法やAPIドキュメントについては、個別のファイルを参照してください。